A fever in babies is one of the most common symptoms new parents face. Fortunately, it's not necessarily a sign of anything serious.

 A fever isn't an illness.
 It's a symptom of one.
 A fever usually means that the body is fighting an illness and the immune system is working.
 If your baby has a fever, in most cases it means they've gotten a cold or other viral infection.
 Pneumonia, urinary tract infections, ear infections, or a more serious infection such as a blood bacterial infection or meningitis may also cause a fever, though these conditions are less common.

 - Reaction to a vaccination

-- Becoming overheated from being dressed too warmly or spending time outside on a hot day
+- Getting overheated from being dressed too warmly or spending too much time outside on a hot day

-Other symptoms associated with fever in babies include:
+Other symptoms of a fever in babies include:

 How Do I Take My Baby's Temperature?